code0monkey1/react-typescript-notes-fullstackopen/README.md

 ```

 ### Using Axios with React-Typescript .
+> _Its it especially important to check the validity of the data type received at the frontend if the data is from an external api.
+But if it's from your own backend, you could perhaps cast it explicitly to your type ,if the type validation is taken care of properly at the backend._

 >Just like `useState` also `axios.get` is a generic function.
 >
 >But ,Unlike useState ( which has `never` ), the type parameter of `axios.get` has a default value **`any`** so, if the function is used without defining the type parameter, the type of the response data will be any ( and will not cause error if not explicitly defined).
 >
 >However, giving a `type` parameter to axios.get is a **potentially dangerous thing** to do.

 _Putting a type on an axios get function , like so:_